Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 - The grade and credit of a repeated course will be counted in the grade point average of the semester in which it is repeated.

-The previous grade, unless it is a WD, will be replaced by the word “Repeated” when the Registrar records the second final course grade.
+The previous grade, unless it is a WD, will be replaced by the word “Repeat” when the Registrar records the second final course grade.
 All WD grades will remain permanently on the student’s record.

+It is Wabash’s policy that when there are program or course concerns, students should first communicate directly with personnel in the appropriate department.
 The assessment of student performance, including the assignment of grades, is the responsibility and prerogative of the Wabash faculty member instructing the course.
 A student with questions about his evaluation in a course is expected to consult with the faculty member instructing the course.
 If further consultation is necessary, the student may address the matter with the chair of the academic department or program in which the course is offered.

 Changes to final course grades are only allowed in cases where a faculty member determines that an error has been made in calculating or entering a grade.
 Faculty discovering such errors may submit corrections to the Registrar’s Office within four weeks of the due date for submission; after four weeks have passed, corrections to final grades require the approval of the Dean of the College.